KuechA/pestudio-cli/README.md

 * prettytable python library: `pip3 install prettytable`
 * LIEF to parse the PE file `pip3 install setuptools --upgrade; pip3 install lief`
 * In case files should be submitted to VirusTotal in order to retrieve their score, a [VirusTotal API key](https://www.virustotal.com/en/documentation/public-api/#getting-started) has to be stored in the file `VirusTotalApiKey` in the root of the directory.
+* In order to use the functionality to check the file against [yara](https://virustotal.github.io/yara/) signatures, yara-python is required: `pip3 install yara-python`.
+Therefore, an installation of yara is required